chromice/ae/README.md

 ### Options

-Options library is used by many stock libraries and allows you to change their behaviour.
+Options library is used by many core libraries and allows you to change their behaviour.
 Options for each library are contained in a separate name space.
 In order to set or get option value, you must load options library for that namespace:

 ```php
 $options = ae::options('namespace');